 The Department of Developmental Services (DDS) has a long history in the State of Connecticut.
-As early as 1917, services for individuals with mental retardation were largely provided at the Mansfield Training School until 1940 when the Southbury Training School was opened.
+As early as 1917, services for individuals with intellectual disability were largely provided at the Mansfield Training School until 1940 when the Southbury Training School was opened.
 Eventually these facilities, along with “Regional Centers” established in the 1960’s, were overseen by the Office of Mental Retardation, a division of the State Department of Health.

 In 1975 the Connecticut General Assembly established an independent Department of Mental Retardation (P.A.
 No. 75-638).
 The department has been a department in the executive branch, headed by a Commissioner appointed by the Governor, since that time.
 Although DDS continues to directly operate both congregate and community-based services and supports, the department's focus has largely become community-based relying upon a public/private partnership.